Business Administration (BS)* |

 Emphasis in Economics

-This emphasis is not currently accepting new students.
+This emphasis is not currently accepting new students in the domestic US.

 The emphasis in economics provides students with a solid understanding of the macroeconomic forces that shape and move markets, the structure and behavior of industries within markets and the philosophical underpinnings of the market economy.
 The study of economics complements the BSBA by developing an underlying paradigm that the decision maker can use to more fully understand the market forces impacting the business environment and to predict the potential impact of their decisions on the firm.